wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 From the guest lecture for Cornell ECE 5545, Cerebras by Sean Lie available at [https://www.youtube.com/watch?v=5_qVob2Vwf8](https://www.youtube.com/watch?v=5_qVob2Vwf8), it discussed how the real-world large chip design needs to consider such a variance.

-Within the MDL, it allows different statistic block to specify the Define the statistic variation patterns:
+Within the MDL, it allows different statistic block to specify the statistic variation patterns.
 The statistics blocks allow you to specify batch-to-batch (process) and per-instance (mismatch) variations for netlist parameters.
 These statistically-varying netlist parameters can be referenced by models or instances in the main netlist and may represent IC manufacturing process variation or component variations for board-level designs.